Madrassas in Pakistan

-Most madrassas in Pakistan are Sunni, follow the doctrine of the Deobandi sect and have educated the masses about the essentials and principles of their sectarian version of Islam, throughout Pakistan.
+Most madrassas in Pakistan are Sunni, follow the doctrine of the Deobandi strand and have educated the masses about the essentials and principles of their sectarian version of Islam, throughout Pakistan.
 An estimated 4–10 per cent of madrassas serve the minority Shia population.
 Additionally there are a number of Quran academies offering diplomas in Islamic courses.

-For the majority of Pakistani families, madrassas may provide "the only realistic option" to educate their sons, but critics have complained that many madrassas offer almost no instruction beyond the memorizing of the Quran, and that they encourage extremism, as analysis of the profiles of suicide bombers who have struck in at least one region of Pakistan have found most attended madrasas.

 History

 The madaris rose as colleges of learning in the Islamic world in the 11th century, though there were institutions of learning earlier.
 They catered not only to the religious establishment, though that was the dominant influence over them, but also the secular one.
 To the latter they supplied physicians, administrative officials, judges and teachers.

 Conditions in madrassas were "regularly condemned by human rights agencies" as "crowded and undisciplined" according to Gilles Kepel.
 A 1996 report of the Human Rights Commission of Pakistan, for example, complained of students being held "in chains".

 After the September 11, 2001 attacks on the United States, American television commentators widely associated madrassas with violence or fundamentalism.
 Former Pakistani president Gen. Musharraf tried to introduce an element of nominal control as an overture to American pressure, which have by and large been considered a failure.